brettz9/asyouwish/README.md

 8. Allow require_(['eval'], function () {}) which will toString() the
 function and eval() it with all privs (avoiding need to specify modules to load (pre-load chrome for convenience))? (but require expects static analysis)
+9. Package AYW for use as addon-dependency only (e.g., for [ExecuteBuilder](https://builder.addons.mozilla.org/package/204099/latest/) using an icon handler without necessarily exposing all of AYW to sites)

 Name
 ====